-Our Admissions Department is committed to making your family’s experience as individualized, relaxed and personal.
-We admit students who have an active faith in Jesus, are energetic and will enjoy academic success.
+Our Admissions Department is committed to making your family’s experience as individualized, relaxed and personal as possible.
+We admit students who have an active faith in Jesus, are energetic, and will strive for academic success.

-Please review the spiritual, academic, behavioral and financial criteria for SFC students and families listed below.
+Please review the spiritual, academic, behavioral and financial criteria for Santa Fe Christian students and families listed below.
 Feel free to contact us with any questions.

 Entrance test scores must be average or above.

 Teacher evaluations and report cards must show that the student is an independent learner and has the ability to be successful in a traditional classroom environment.